poros/poros.github.io/_posts/blog/2019-12-01-a-checklist-for-ok-okrs.markdown

 - [X] &nbsp;**It is clear enough for readers without much context**

-At this point, we should have caught that the metric we chose is kinda off and that we should move to something more similar to an SLO, like "99% of GET emoji calls averaged over 1 minute will complete in less than 300 ms".
+At this point, we should have caught that the metric we chose is kinda off and that we should move to something more similar to an SLO, like "99% averaged over 1 minute of GET emoji calls complete in less than 300 ms for 99.9% of the previous month".

 After having seen first hand how the checklist works, the next thing I want to show you is how we can make a key result better iterating through the checklist until we check all boxes.